MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x1b0--video-miniport-failed-livedump.md

 ---
 title: Bug Check 0x1B0 VIDEO_MINIPORT_FAILED_LIVEDUMP
-description: The VIDEO_MINIPORT_FAILED_LIVEDUMP bug check has a value of 0x0000001B.
-It indicates that a memory management page frame number (PFN) database element has a corrupted share count.
-This bug check appears very infrequently.
+description: The VIDEO_MINIPORT_FAILED_LIVEDUMP bug check has a value of 0x000001B0.
+It indicates that the DXGKRNL detected a problem with a video miniport driver and has captured a live dump to collect debug information.
 keywords: ["Bug Check 0x1B0 VIDEO_MINIPORT_FAILED_LIVEDUMP", "VIDEO_MINIPORT_FAILED_LIVEDUMP"]
 ms.date: 01/08/2018
 topic_type: